 Adana is a city in southern Turkey and a major agricultural and commercial centre.
 Adana is one of the first industrialized cities, as well as one of the most economically developed cities of Turkey.
 Adana is the marketing and distribution centre for Cukurova agricultural region where large-scale industry is based mostly on agriculture.
 Turkey is in South Eastern Europe and South-western Asia (that portion of Turkey west of the Bosporus is geographically part of Europe), bordering the Black Sea, between Bulgaria and Georgia, and bordering the Aegean Sea and the Mediterranean Sea, between Greece and Syria.
 The climate is temperate, with hot, dry summers and mild, wet winters, harsher in the interior.
 The official language is Turkish.
 Most business people and administrators have a good working knowledge of English or German.
 Most hotel clerks and company receptionists are easily versable, and visitors are unlikely to encounter language problems.
 A few words of Turkish will always be appreciated.
 The main religion is Islam.
 The economy of Turkey is largely dominated by modern industries and the services sector.
 The country is among the world's leading producers of agricultural products; textiles; motor vehicles, ships and other transportation equipment; construction materials; consumer electronics and home appliances.
 Expatriate business dress is generally a suit for both men and women or long-sleeved blouses and skirts below the knee for women.
 The security risk for expatriates in Turkey is low overall, but medium to high in some areas, such as the border with Syria.
 Risks include petty crime (such as pickpocketing, bag-snatching, over-charging and a variety of scams), road traffic accidents, and domestic and extremist terrorism.
 The currency of Turkey is the Turkish New Lira (TRY).
 Banking is almost on a par with that of Western Europe and North America.
 ATMs are widely available.
 Medical facilities are generally good, however the cost of treatment for expatriates can be high.
-The population of Adana is 2.2 Million (2018 est.), while the inflation rate is 10.23% for Turkey as at March 2018.
+The population of Adana is 1.8 Million (2018 est.), while the inflation rate (CPI) is 12.15% for Turkey as at May 2018.
+For a single Expat, the personal income tax rate in Turkey is progressive up to 35%.

 Cost Of Living